blatant-trapdoor/Chisels-and-Bits-2/README.md

 # Chisels & Bits 2

 This mod is a successor to Chisels & Bits by AlgorithmX2.
-After AlgorithmX2 decided to retire from minecraft modding in july of 2019 work on this successor was started to fill the blocky bit-shaped gap it left behind for future versions of minecraft.
+After AlgorithmX2 decided to retire from minecraft modding in july of 2019 work on this successor for future versions of minecraft was started to fill the blocky bit-shaped gap it left behind.

 <br/>
 <br/>